template-tools/template-sync-cli/README.md

 Generates pull requests to bring a repository back in sync with its template.

-So by making changes to the template and applying npm-template-sync the target project will be updated accoring to the template.
+So by making changes to the template and applying template-sync the target project will be updated accoring to the template.

 Works with github and bitbucket.